-Any staff, student, or faculty member, who observes an emergency or potentially dangerous situation, once out of harm's way, should immediately contact the emergency responder identified above.

-The emergency responder will determine if the threat warrants notification of others.
-(If the emergency occurs at an extension site, the highest-ranking DTS administrator on site will make the determination along with local emergency responders if others should be notified.)

-If the decision is made to notify others, then the emergency responders will determine the appropriate segment or segments of the campus community to receive the notification, determine the content of the notification, and initiate the notification of the target audience.
-If the emergency is at DTS-Atlanta, the DTS administrator at that location will contact the Passion City Church Director of Security at (770)710-2232 and notify the targeted audience.
-The emergency responders are responsible for contacting the appropriate Administrators either before or after the notification is sent out based on their best judgment.
+1. Any staff, student, or faculty member who observes an emergency or potentially dangerous situation, once out of harms way, should immediately contact the primary first responder identified above.
+2. The primary first responder will determine if the threat warrants notification of others.
+(If the emergency occurs at an extension site, the highest ranking DTS administrator on site will make the determination along with local emergency responders if others should be notified.)
+3. If the decision is made to notify others, then the primary first responder will determine the appropriate segment or segments of the campus community to receive the notification, determine the content of the notification, and initiate the notification of the target audience.
+If the emergency is at an extension site, the DTS administrator at that location will contact the DTS police department @ (214) 887-5590.
+4. The entire campus community will be notified via a text alert and/or a telephone system voice alert when there is at least the potential that a very large segment of the community will be affected.
+There will also be a continuing assessment of the situation and additional segments of the campus community may be notified if such action is warranted.
+In the event of something like a gas leak, only those people in the affected building will be notified.
+5. The primary first responder is responsible for contacting the appropriate Administrators either before or after the notification is sent out based on their best judgment.